CIS-566-Fall-2023/final-project/README.md

   <summary> Milestone 3 </summary>

 ## Procedural Assets (Continued)
 Now we have the backbone of a Houdini panel generator.
 We can mass-produce walls of different styles by just feeding in different input PSDs.
 However, for a balanced visual from the artistic perspective, we don't want our modular wall system packed with complicated structures, since we will also use the generator to create doors and ceilings.
-Moreover, we also want to support common image input formats, e.g. png, jpg/jpeg, and tga besides psd.
-To fulfill the needs, we repalce the layering subnet of the panel generator with a simpler logic, while keeping the high poly count and low poly count output subnets.
+Moreover, besides psd, we want to support common image formats, e.g. png, jpg/jpeg, and tga as inputs.
+To fulfill the needs, we repalce the layering part of the panel generator with a simpler logic, while keeping the high and low poly count output subnets for asset optimization.
 The new layering version produces panels with simpler structures, i.e. fewer layers or less details.

 Here's a comparison between the simplified version and the original version:
 Door Generator (Simplified)  | Wall Generator (Original)
  ------  | :-----: |
 ![](/img/milestone3/layering.png) |![](/img/milestone3/psd_layering.png)

-Here's the final collection of panel-like assets we used in the scene with texture on:
+Here's the final collection of panel-like assets we used in the scene with their texture on:

 ![](/img/milestone3/panels.jpg)

 *A side note*: When painting the panels, we had to separate out geometry nodes and subnetworks of different structures, at least the base panel, the top panel, and the panel details, to allow Houdini to output the model in separate components.
-Furthermore, Houdini can only export models in Alembic, FBX and GLTF, while it's easier to work with Substance Painter using OBJs, so we manually converted major wall assets in Blender.
+Furthermore, Houdini can only export models in Alembic, FBX and GLTF, but it's easier to work with Substance Painter using OBJs, so we manually converted major walls in Blender.

 ## Texture Generation
 To create textures for procedurally generated models, we use Substance Painter to paint walls and doors with more complex geometry.
 From there we generate corresponding diffuse and metallic textures for the URP rendering pipeline.